wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>pushRateLimit</td>
-<td>Maximum number of points to send to Wavefront per minute.
+<td>Maximum number of points per minute to send to Wavefront.
 Default: unlimited.</td>
 <td>Positive integer.
 <div>Ex: 20000</div></td>
 <td>4.1</td>
 </tr>
 <tr>
 <td>pushValidationLevel</td>
-<td>Level of validation on incoming data that should be performed before sending the data to Wavefront.
+<td>Level of validation to perform on incoming data before sending the data to Wavefront.
 If NO_VALIDATION, all data is sent forward.
 If NUMERIC_ONLY, data is checked to make sure that it is numerical and dropped locally if it is not.</td>
 <td>NUMERIC_ONLY or NO_VALIDATION
 <div>Ex: NUMERIC_ONLY </div></td>
 <td> </td>